Low mood doesn't always involve sadness and tears. Sometimes, you just start feeling empty, and emotional detachment.

 This happens to everyone at some point in their lives, and it's often fleeting.
 But when this numbness drags on for weeks or months – or when it has characterized your whole life.

-It can begin to dramatically undermine your happiness.
+It can begin to dramatically undermine your mood when it comes to figuring out how to be happy.
 So why does this happen, and what can you do if it's happening to you right now?

 We'll explore emotional detachment and feelings of emptiness in considerable depth.
 We'll start by canvassing the causes of this pervasive numbness, before looking at the major warning signs to look out for.